-When a tooth is missing, the teeth surrounding the gap can begin to shift out of place and cause misalignment issues.
-The jaw bone around the area may begin to deteriorate, negatively impacting your ability to eat and talk or resulting in facial collapse.
+When a tooth is missing, the teeth surrounding the gap may begin to shift out of place and cause misalignment issues.
+The jaw bone around the area may also begin to deteriorate, negatively impacting your ability to eat and talk or resulting in facial collapse.

 The Dental Implant Procedure

-The dental implant procedure is a two part process that requires a dental implant (titanium screw) and a tooth replacement.
+The dental implant procedure is often a two-part process that requires a dental implant (titanium screw) and a tooth replacement.

 Your dentist will begin the process by surgically placing the implant into your jaw bone below the gum tissue.
 As the area gradually heals, the implant will bond with the surrounding bone and attach to the gum.

 When healing is complete (approximately 3 to 6 months post-surgery) you will return to our office to complete the process.